Types of Available Aid

 Master of Laws Taxation 4

-Credit history is a major factor in being approved for this loan.
-To qualify for a PLUS loan, you cannot have an adverse credit history.
+To qualify for a Federal Direct Graduate PLUS loan, you cannot have an adverse credit history.
 Credit history is a summary of your financial strength, including your history of paying bills and your ability to repay future loans.
 Your credit history may be considered adverse if you are experiencing any of the following credit conditions:

 • Bankruptcy discharge within the past five years.